-- Q. How come my servers in the farm showing in red color from time to time, even the servers are okay? - R. Your servers are trying to resolve WebMux's IP address to name so it could log them into log file.
-To avoid this problem, set the servers not resolve the IP addresses, also adding all the IP address to the /etc/hosts file on your servers.
-For example, www.mydomain.com 1.2.3.4 // use your real IP address webmuxgw 192.168.199.1 // server lan gateway webmuxip 192.168.199.254 // server lan WebMux[TM] - Q. How many browsers can simultaneously access the WebMux[TM] management console? - R. The limit is 4. - Q. I have added a new farm/server, but the changes are not showing up on the STATUS screen. - R. The web browser caching pages may cause this.
+- Q. How come my servers in the farm are showing in red color from time to time, even the servers are okay? - R. Your servers are trying to resolve the WebMux's IP address to name so it could log them into log file.
+To avoid this problem, set the servers not resolve the IP addresses.
+You can also try adding all the IP address to the /etc/hosts file on your servers.
+For example, www.mydomain.com 1.2.3.4 // use your real IP address vebmuxgw 192.168.199.1 // server lan gateway webmuxip 192.168.199.254 // server lan WebMux[TM] - Q. How many browsers can simultaneously access the WebMux[TM] management console? - R. The limit is 4. - Q. I have added a new farm/server, but the changes are not showing up on the STATUS screen. - R. The web browser cache may be the cause of this.
 If the new configuration does not appear after clicking on Reload or Refresh, then clear the cache or temporary files on the browser. - Q. Will my web server be able to communicate to a credit card validation service, like Cybercash? - R. Yes.
 Any communication initiated from the internal or private network, the WebMux[TM] will substitute the IP address of its router LAN interface for the IP address of the host initiating the conversation.
-Any service that requires a specific IP address to allow communication into their network, the IP address of the router LAN interface must be the one provided.
-We have CyberCash engineers worked with us to test this is working fine. - Q. Can I use the WebMux[TM] as a proxy server for other hosts in my internal network? - R. Yes.
+For any service that requires a specific IP address to allow communication into their network, the IP address of the router LAN interface must be the one provided.
+We have had CyberCash engineers work with us to test this. - Q. Can I use the WebMux[TM] as a proxy server for other hosts in my internal network? - R. Yes.
 The function that allows the web servers to talk to services such as the credit card validation, allows the WebMux[TM] to function as a proxy server for any host in the internal network.
 The WebMux[TM] will translate all internal addresses to the IP address of the "first farm" defined.
-This is the farm that is created when answering the question: Enter Router LAN WebMux[TM] proxy IP address:.
-Configuring other computers using WebMux's proxy function is easy - or computers behind WebMux[TM].
-WebMux[TM] does not have the management functionality for restricting which IP address or services an internal host can reach to the outside.
-If such restriction is desirable, then additional firewall is needed.
+This is the farm that is created when answering the question: WebMux[TM] Router LAN IP address:.

-Configuring other computers using WebMux's proxy function is easy - just point the gateway IP address to the WebMux[TM] backend IP address.
+Configuring other computers using the WebMux's proxy function is easy - just point the gateway IP address to the WebMux[TM] backend IP address.